skupperproject/refdog/README.md

 <dt><p>routerMode</p></dt>
 <dd>
 <p>The role of the router in the router topology.
 Interior
-routers do XXX.
-Edge routers only do YYY.
+routers do X.  Edge routers only do Y.
 </p>
 <div><b>Type:</b> String</div>
 <div><b>Default:</b> interior</div>